Fore people: Nokoti in folklore

 When Papua New Guinea was colonized, the nokoti changed to become less of a benefactor and more of a criminal.
 The appearance of nokoti became lankier, sometimes maimed if the nokoti was injured during his earlier crimes.
 This change in nokoti folklore reflects the shift from the indigenous hunting culture to the capitalist culture of the colonies.
 One of these new tales tells of a nokoti entering a village and stealing a woman's skirt and her shells and beads.
 He then returns to the forest where he dresses a tree with his stolen clothes.
-A hunter spots him and returns to the village to collect the other men, but when they return to capture the thief, the nokoti isn’t there and the stolen traditional valuables cannot be reclaimed.
+A hunter spots him and returns to the village to collect the other men, but when they return to capture the thief, the nokoti is not there and the stolen traditional valuables cannot be reclaimed.
 Another tale describes a nokoti who was captured and sent to Australia while robbing a local store.
 Other tales tell of the nokoti stealing the money that a kiap (a patrol officer) was using to pay his employees or attacking huts and members of the patrol.

 In modern days, the nokoti is part of the Fore cultural heritage.
 The government of the Eastern Highlands declared the nokoti a symbol of unity in 1997 and gave it a prominent position in the center of the Eastern Highlands’ flag.
 The nokoti is now viewed as a mischievous benefactor.

 Precolonial marriage

 A Fore girl becomes eligible for marriage when she first menstruates.
 When she marries, she leaves her home with the women to go live with her husband.
 If her husband is in a different clan, then she must leave all her family and old friends behind (including any nagaiya).
 During a marriage ceremony, the husband's family pays the bride's family a marriage fee.
-This money is thrown on the bride's head as “head pay.”
+This money is thrown on the bride's head as "head pay".
 Then, the husband and bride attend separate feasts.
 The groom is often pierced in the nose as piercings are thought to increase a man's strength.

 Military and warfare

 Prior to contact with colonial forces and patrols, the Fore people often engaged in warfare amongst themselves.
 This warfare occurred between local Fore tribes, usually started by one tribe as a means of retribution or as a preemptive measure to strategically consolidate power in the region.
-Oftentimes, tribes created alliances with other tribes and were expected to aid their allies in the war effort with food, prayer, and troops.
-Warfare amongst the Fore led either directly or indirectly to the mortalities of approximately 0.6% of the population, most of whom were younger males.
+Often, tribes created alliances with other tribes and were expected to aid their allies in the war effort with food, prayer, and troops.
+Warfare amongst the Fore led either directly or indirectly to the mortality of approximately 0.6% of the population, most of whom were younger males.

 Despite being consistently engaged in warfare, the Fore were characterized by their tempered disdain for warfare and preference for peace.
 The Fore predominantly viewed warfare as an undesirable last resort, so they often resolved conflicts peacefully or ended wars at the earliest feasible opportunity.